akshitaagarwa11a/Deep-RL-Navigation/Report.md

 * Distributional DQN
 * Noisy DQN</br>

 Using all six extensions together is known as Rainbow method.
-We can use that or any of the siz methods on the existing DQN to improve it's performance.
+We can use that or any of the six methods on the existing DQN to improve its performance.